Table of Contents

 Under some circumstances, cellulitis can be prevented by proper hygiene, treating chronic swelling of tissues (edema), care of wounds or cuts.
 In other cases, microscopic breaks in the skin may not be apparent and infection may develop.
 In general, cellulitis in a healthy person with an intact immune system is preventable by avoiding skin surface wounds.
 In people with predisposing conditions (see above) and/or weakened immune systems, cellulitis may not always be preventable.

-Cellulitis is a treatable condition, but antibiotic treatment is necessary to eradicate the infection and avoid spread of the infection.
+Cellulitis is a treatable condition, but antibiotic treatment is necessary to eradicate the infection and avoid complications and spread of the infection.
 Most cellulitis can be effectively treated with oral antibiotics at home.
 Sometimes hospitalization and intravenous antibiotics are required if oral antibiotics are not effective.
+Sepsis is a serious complication of cellulitis.
 If not properly treated, cellulitis can occasionally spread to the bloodstream and cause a serious bacterial infection of the bloodstream that spreads throughout the body (sepsis).
+Continue Reading